Correspondence Management and Workflow Optimisation

 Much of this correspondence (up to 80%) does not need to be seen by the GP and can be more effectively and safely dealt with by another member of the Practice team, saving up to 45 minutes of GP consultation time as a result.

-Given the Win-Win nature of such an arrangement, it is not surprising therefore that the Management of Medical Correspondence has been identified by NHS England as one of its Ten High Impact Actions that can transform General Practice as part of the GP Forward View strategy.
+Given the Win-Win nature of such a comprehensive Program, it is not surprising that Correspondence Management/Workflow Optimisation has been identified by NHS England as one of its Ten High Impact Actions that can transform General Practice as part of the GP Forward View strategy.

-Ring-fenced funding has been allocated to CCGs in 2017/18 to allow every Practice in England to carry out training to introduce Management of Clinical correspondence.
+Ring-fenced funding has been allocated to CCGs in 2018/19 to allow every Practice in England to carry out training to introduce Correspondence.
+Management.

-- Over-view of the concept and purpose of medical records
+- An over-view of the concept and purpose of medical records

-- Introduction to the relevant legislation; Data Protection, Access to Health Records Act, IG, Caldecott, ICO etc.
+- Introduction to the relevant legislation; Data Protection, Access to Health Records Act, IG, Caldicott, ICO etc.

 - Overview of basic construct and purpose of Clinical coding – data quality, audit, etc.